Applications for ST1 and ST2

 RCPCH strongly advises that you consider competition ratios for information only.
 As you will see they change annually and so we would always recommend making an application based on where you genuinely wish to work.
 You can find competition ratios for other specialties on the HEE specialty training website.

 At ST1 all eligible applicants will be offered an interview.
-Since 2011 all eligible ST1 applicants have been offered an interview in the single deanery/LETB to which they applied.
-However, in the event that the number of eligible applications extends beyond the maximum interviewing capacity of a deanery/LETB, a shortlisting rank will be used to place applicants in another deanery/LETB that does have interview spaces left.
-Wherever possible applicants would then be interviewed in their 2nd, 3rd or 4th deanery/LETB location as stated on the application form.
+However, in the event that the number of eligible applications extends beyond the maximum interviewing capacity, a shortlisting rank will be used in order to define the final invites to interview.

 The UK health departments have been working with trainee doctors and other stakeholders to put in place an offers process allowing applicants to receive all their specialty training offers electronically.
 The process for making offers for specialty training posts will co-ordinate all first offers across all specialties so that applicants can accept, reject or hold an offer.